Flexible cover underwritten by one of the UK's leading insurers

-A legal requirement if you employ any staff to support your portfolio (such as administrators and janitors), this covers your liability to pay compensation and legal costs in relation to work-related sickness or bodily injury of an employee.
+A legal requirement for most landlords that employ staff to support their portfolio (such as administrators and janitors), this covers your liability to pay compensation and legal costs in relation to work-related sickness or bodily injury of an employee.

 Covers the repair costs if one or more of your properties is damaged, plus your financial losses and your property owners liability in the event that any property in your portfolio is affected by an act of terrorism.

 If any of the properties in your portfolio become damaged to the point that they are uninhabitable by your tenants or businesses, the rent you would have been paid is covered for a period of up to 24 months while the property cannot be occupied.